 The city’s unique geography and 200 year story has helped create distinctive precincts - all alive with energy.
-Explore and uncover the flavour and allure of the city’s streetscapes and waterfronts - each with its own unique feel and character.
+Explore and uncover the flavour and allure of the city’s streetscapes and waterfronts - each with its own individual character.

 Newcastle East - Where the city meets the ocean and harbour

-The birthplace of Newcastle this precinct was the original town site and affords delightful contrasts and architectural diversity.
-Take the time to wander the back lanes or explore via the sign posted Heritage Walk.
-In Australia’s second oldest city, the streetscapes abound with gracious heritage buildings and this precinct showcases some of the nation’s most significant sites.
+This is Newcastle’s oldest precinct and was the original town site.
+The area affords delightful contrasts, with the city centre surrounded by beach on one side and harbour on the other.
+As Australia’s second oldest city, the streetscapes abound with gracious heritage buildings and this precinct showcases some of the nation’s most significant sites.

 City Centre - A place of revitalisation and transition, a mixture of the raw and refined

 Like countless cities across the world, our city centre has seen a migration of businesses into the suburbs.
 However, that trend is now being reversed.
 New developments, shops and restaurants are opening, bringing life back to the centre.